SaltMiningCo/Tetris-Clone/README.md

 - Left, Right, Down - Move Piece in Inputted Direction

 ## Game Pieces
 Each game piece is represented by a 5 x 5 integer grid.
-Each piece is comprised of 4 blocks, each represented by a non-zero integer.
+Each piece is comprised of 4 blocks where each block is represented by a non-zero integer.
 In the grid, a zero indicates and empty space; a one indicates a segment of a game piece; a two indicates a pivot point of a game piece.
 The pivot point is the segment where each piece rotates clockwise.
 There are 7 game pieces: I, L, mirrored-L, N, mirrored-N, square, and T